-If you ever get the chance, the pots and combinations at Longwood Gardens in Kennett Square, Pennsylvania are some of the most extraordinary I've ever seen.
+If you ever get the chance, the pots and combinations at Longwood Gardens in Kennett Square, Pennsylvania, are some of the most extraordinary we've ever seen.
 Notice how they used very different pots, and used plants in each pot that are a salmon color as well as a deep wine.
 The textures in all the pots are quite different, but the color echoes make them form a coherent design.Continue to 5 of 5 below.

 05 of 05

 Some of the most successful and formal groupings of planters are achieved by making identical planters and repeating them.
 The visual impact is great and depending on the planters and the plantings the effect can be very modern or more traditional.
 These ivy baskets are perfect for this building at Longwood Gardens.
-Also using repeating planters on staircases or on walls or to line driveways or pathways can look amazing.
+Also using repeating planters on staircases or walls or to line driveways or pathways can look amazing.